andrew/ultimate-awesome/README.md

 - [awesome-emdl](https://github.com/csarron/awesome-emdl) - Embedded and mobile deep learning research resources.
 - [Awesome-Segmentation-With-Transformer](https://github.com/lxtGH/Awesome-Segmentation-With-Transformer) - [T-PAMI-2024] Transformer-Based Visual Segmentation: A Survey.
 - [awesome-programming-languages](https://github.com/ChessMax/awesome-programming-languages) - The list of awesome programming languages that you might be interested in.
-- [Awesome-Referring-Image-Segmentation](https://github.com/MarkMoHR/Awesome-Referring-Image-Segmentation) - :books: A collection of papers about Referring Image Segmentation.
 - [awesome-flutter](https://github.com/nepaul/awesome-flutter) - 💗 A curated list of awesome Flutter libraries, tools, tutorials, articles and more.
 All you should know about Flutter development!.
 - [awesome-js-tooling-not-in-js](https://github.com/RobinCsl/awesome-js-tooling-not-in-js) - A curated list of JavaScript tooling not written in JavaScript.
 - [awesome-sass](https://github.com/KittyGiraudel/awesome-sass) - A curated list of awesome Sass.
 - [awesome-chinese-ner](https://github.com/taishan1994/awesome-chinese-ner) - 中文命名实体识别。包含目前最新的中文命名实体识别论文、中文实体识别相关工具、数据集，以及中文预训练模型、词向量、实体识别综述等。.
 - [awesome-fiber](https://github.com/gofiber/awesome-fiber) - ✨ A curated list of awesome Fiber middlewares, boilerplates, recipes, articles and tools.
+- [awesome-audio-visual](https://github.com/krantiparida/awesome-audio-visual) - A curated list of different papers and datasets in various areas of audio-visual processing.
 - [awesome-learn-datascience](https://github.com/siboehm/awesome-learn-datascience) - :chart_with_upwards_trend: Curated list of resources to help you get started with Data Science.
 - [awesome-chatgpt-dataset](https://github.com/voidful/awesome-chatgpt-dataset) - Unlock the Power of LLM: Explore These Datasets to Train Your Own ChatGPT!.
 - [awesome-indonesia-repo](https://github.com/GitIndonesia/awesome-indonesia-repo) - A curated list of amazingly awesome repository created and contributed by Indonesian people.
 - [awesome-react-graphql](https://github.com/hasura/awesome-react-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and React/React Native` awesome.
 - [awesome-android-testing](https://github.com/hotchemi/awesome-android-testing) - A curated list of awesome android testing libraries.
-- [awesome-audio-visual](https://github.com/krantiparida/awesome-audio-visual) - A curated list of different papers and datasets in various areas of audio-visual processing.
 - [awesome-wardley-maps](https://github.com/wardley-maps-community/awesome-wardley-maps) - Wardley maps community hub.
 Useful Wardley mapping resources.
 - [awesome-ai-coding](https://github.com/wsxiaoys/awesome-ai-coding) - Awesome AI Coding.
 - [awesome-eventbridge](https://github.com/boyney123/awesome-eventbridge) - List of resources for learning about events, patterns, and using Amazon EventBridge.